SOCIAL STUDIES FOR A BETTER WORLD:

 THE CRITICAL SOCIAL EDUCATOR

-Along with Sarah Pamperin, Katie Payne, Carla Shalaby, Noreen Naseem Rodríguez, and Sarah Shear, Katy serves as one of the founding members of the Editorial of The Critical Social Educator.
+Co-founded with Sarah Pamperin, Katie Payne, Carla Shalaby, Noreen Naseem Rodríguez, and Sarah Shear, Katy serves as one of the members of the Editorial Collective for The Critical Social Educator.

 The Critical Social Educator is an open access, peer-reviewed, multidisciplinary journal designed to connect practitioners and researchers interested in documenting the challenges and possibilities of critical social education at the elementary level.
 By critical, we mean an examination of power relations with a focus on injustice and oppression in terms of how these operate within sites of learning as well as efforts to disrupt them.
 By social education, we mean all experiences through which children learn about the social world and their participation in it.
 By elementary, we mean educational experiences that include children ages 5-12 and/or prepare adults teaching and learning with this age group.
 The journal aims to provide a space for researchers and practitioners to be in dialogue about the possibilities and challenges of critical social education at the elementary level.